DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 `text`   | String | Text of the dialog message.
 `url`    | String | The URL of the page that invoked the dialog.
 Use it to determine if the dialog originated from the main window or an `<iframe>`.

-Once the handler is specified, it will be triggered each time a native dialog appears in the test, in the main window or in an `<iframe>`.
+Once the handler is specified, it will be triggered each time a native dialog appears in the test whether it originates from the main window or an `<iframe>`.
 You can provide a new handler at any moment by calling `t.setNativeDialogHandler` once again.
 If a native dialog appears when no handler is set, the test fails with an error.